 climate change, a new study has shown a new path regarding how the coastal cities may be saved from the rising sea levels.

 According to the study, published in the journal Science Advances, spraying trillions of tons of snow over west Antarctica could halt the ice sheet’s collapse.
 In order to do so, the project would need at least 12,000 wind turbines to power the seawater pumps and snow cannons, and it would, in fact, destroy a unique natural reserve.
-Pumping new snow would replace the thin ice and would make it thicker again.
+Pumping new snow would replace the thin ice and make it thicker.

 The scientists are not pursuing this absurd project and for good reasons.
 The study also shows that the only way to tackle such a major change would be ending the fossil fuels burning.
 However, the loss of ice from the Antarctica region has been so dire that our planet seems to be beyond help.
 The rapid rise of the sea level would render major cities like New York, Kolkata, Shanghai below the sea level.

 As scientists, we feel it is our duty to inform society about every potential option to counter the problems ahead.
 As unbelievable as [the proposal] might seem, in order to prevent an unprecedented risk, humankind might have to make an unprecedented effort. – Prof Anders Levermann, at the Potsdam Institute for Climate Impact Research in Germany

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free